vuejs/router/docs/guide/essentials/passing-props.md

 This allows you to use the component anywhere, which makes the component easier to reuse and test.

+Note that you must name your props to match their respective route params (without the `:` prefix) in order for the values to be passed.

 ## Boolean mode

 When `props` is set to `true`, the `route.params` will be set as the component props.